pauliacomi/pyGAPS/docs/manual/isotherm.rst

 ::

     # Will return the enthalpy points of the desorption part of the
-    # isotherm in the range if 0.5-0.9 cm3 STP as an indexed
+    # isotherm in the range if 10-40 kJ/mol as an indexed
     # pandas.Series

     isotherm.other_data(
         'enthalpy',
         branch = 'des',
-        min_range = 0.5,
-        max_range = 0.9,
+        limits = (10, 40),
         indexed = True,
     )